-If staff have safeguarding concerns or an allegation of abuse is made about another member of staff (including supply staff, volunteers and contractors) posing a risk of harm to children this should be reported to the Principal.
+If staff have safeguarding concerns or an allegation of abuse is made about another member of staff (including supply staff, volunteers and contractors) posing a risk of harm to children this should be reported to the principal.
 However, if it is a low level concern this should be reported to the DSL.
-Where there are concerns about the Principal this should be referred to the CEO.
+Where there are concerns about the principal this should be referred to the CEO.

-In the event of concerns/allegations about the Principal, where the Principal is also the sole proprietor of an independent school, or a situation where there is a conflict of interest in reporting the matter to the Principal, this should be reported to local authority designated officer (LADO).
+In the event of concerns/allegations about the principal, where the principal or a situation where there is a conflict of interest in reporting the matter to the principal, this should be reported to local authority designated officer (LADO).